 The consortium is formed by the China Communications Construction Company (CCCC), CCCC South America Regional Company and China Railway 20 Bureau Group Corporation.

 The 12.4 km-long cable-stayed sea bridge is considered key to the development of Bahia as vehicles will no longer have to go around the Bay of All Saints.
-It largely reduces the distance between the state capital Salvador and the south of the state by nearly an hour’s drive.
+It largely reduces the distance between the state capital Salvador and the south of the state by more than a two hour’s drive.

-The signing of the contract was scheduled for May, but was postponed till Nov.
-12 due to the COVID-19 pandemic.
+The signing of the contract was scheduled for 2020, but was postponed till mid 2021 due to the COVID-19 pandemic.